Revnoplex/baurpm/README.md

 Run `baurpm -H` for a list of more commands and usage

 ## Updating
-This program is not in the AUR at this time, so you cannot update this program using itself.
+This program is currently not in the AUR, so you cannot update this program using itself.

 Instead to update, run
 ```